Decypher1/alx-low_level_programming/0x14-bit_manipulation/README.md

 4-clear_bit.c   Sets the value of a bit to 0 at a given index

-5-flip_bits.c   Returns the number of bits needed to flip to get from one number to another
+5-flip_bits.c   Returns the number of bits needed to flip to get from one number to another 100-get_endianess.c	    Checks the endianness

+101-password        Script that contains the password of crackme3 file